 I’ve had it with chicken, pulled pork, brisket, burgers… You name it.
 And each time it matches superbly.

 It has a flavor profile that should suit a lot of BBQ fans.
 It has a little kick of spice without being too much, and it has a deep flavor to it provided by the chipotle.

-This recipe is easy to customize in line with your personal preferences when it comes to spice.
+This recipe is easy to customize in line with your personal preferences for spice.
 I’m a total spice head, so I like a lot of kick.
-I know not everyone does though so I’ve tempered this recipe to be a bit softer on spice.
+I know not everyone does though so I’ve tempered this recipe to be softer on spice.

-While I love homemade condiments, they do have a far more limited window of consumption before they start to turn.
-Thanks largely in part to the lack of any preservatives (trust me, it’s good they don’t have this).
-Generally speaking, I wouldn’t leave any homemade sauce in the fridge for longer than 4 days.
-If you want to freeze it then don’t keep it in the freezer for longer than two months.
+While I love homemade condiments, they have a far more limited consumption window before they start to turn.
+Thanks largely to the lack of any preservatives (trust me, it’s good they don’t have this).
+Generally speaking, I wouldn’t leave any homemade sauce in the fridge for longer than four days.
+If you want to freeze it, don’t keep it in the freezer for longer than two months.

 As the name suggests, the key ingredient in the sauce is chipotle pepper.
 These are often made from ripened jalapeño chiles that have been smoked and dried.
 This gives them an unmistakable flavor completely different from the chiles used in most traditional BBQ sauces, such as the habanero.

 Chipotle sauce can come in a few forms, with its most common form similar to mayonnaise.
 However, chipotle BBQ sauce contains more ketchup and chopped tomatoes to make it more similar to traditional barbecue sauce.